 - Q What is the long-term outlook for Guillain-Barre syndrome patients?

 - Q What are motor neuron diseases (MNDs)?

-- Q How are motor neuron diseases (MNDs) treated?
+- Q What causes motor neuron diseases (MNDs)?